 During the regular season the scoring system will be as follows:

 i.
-Points will only be awarded for a win or tie.
+Points will only be awarded for a win, and overtime loss.

 ii.
 2 points shall be awarded for a win.